AltSysrq/crymap/book/src/imap.md

 Modseqs are 63-bit integers as required by the later QRESYNC extension.

-Internally, Modseqs are a 2-element vector clock pairing the maximum known UID with a monotonic "Change ID" (CID) with additional bookkeeping to maintain the extension's strict ordering requirements.
-This can be seen in returned Modseq values as the UID multiplied by 4 billion plus the CID.

 If multiple messages are changed at once, they all receive the same Modseq.

 Expunging a message increments the highest Modseq value.